ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

 The hydraulic conductivity :math:`k_{i}`  (mm s\ :sup:`-1`) and the soil matric potential :math:`\psi _{i}`  (mm) for layer :math:`i` vary with volumetric soil water :math:`\theta _{i}`  and soil texture.
-As with the soil thermal properties (section 6.3) the hydraulic properties of the soil are assumed to be a weighted combination of the mineral properties, which are determined according to sand and clay contents based on work by :ref:`Clapp and Hornberger (1978)
+As with the soil thermal properties (section :numref:`Soil And Snow Thermal Properties`) the hydraulic properties of the soil are assumed to be a weighted combination of the mineral properties, which are determined according to sand and clay contents based on work by :ref:`Clapp and Hornberger (1978)